 Alumni can serve as a critical part of any network, whether as a client, referral source, mentor or someone on your “personal board of directors” — or maybe all of the above.
 This is why maintaining these relationships should be a key part of every firm’s business development strategy.

-Landes Dan Website
+Landes Dan leaning

 POST WRITTEN BY